 FUT (Follicular Unit Transplantation) is regarded as the gold standard hair transplant procedure due to the quality of the grafts obtained during the harvesting and dissection process.
-FUT is carried out under a local anaesthetic, which is injected into the donor area of the scalp and a long, linear strip of skin is removed by the surgeon.
+FUT is carried out under a local anaesthetic, which is injected into the donor area of the scalp and a long, linear strip of skin is removed by the surgeon (also known as the strip method).
 The anaesthetic may sting a little (a bit like having a dental procedure) but will very quickly go numb.

 The extracted strip is dissected into thousands of individual grafts using stereo-microscopic dissection by the surgical assistants who ensure they are kept healthy and intact.

 I was initially very nervous about getting the procedure but on the day I was made the feel at ease and more relaxed about the whole thing, mainly due to the professionalism of everyone involved and how welcoming and nice they were.
 I am only on 4 months post op but I am already seeing promising results.
 Overall the actual process of getting the transplant procedure done at hillside was completely smooth sailing, the only hard bit is waiting for the final results.

 Consultations are NOT from salespeople, rather it’s from Doctors who advise on what is right, give you facts and look for the best interest of the client.
 My only regret I didn’t visit them any earlier.
 Highly recommend anyone looking for real, professional advice by REAL DOCTORS and not sales consultants.